- NACUANET culture is kind and gentle

 - Attachments can be efficient and are stored in the NACUANET Library

-The new NACUANET platform permits you to post attachments, and we encourage you to do so.
+The NACUANET platform permits you to post attachments, and you are encouraged to do so.
 Attachments sent via NACUANET are stored and saved in the NACUANET library.
 Please use caution, however, when sending attachments and do not attach another individual’s or entity’s proprietary materials unless you are authorized to do so.

 - NACUA Staff responds to protocol questions either directly or when raised by members